 Environmental and Energy Law

 Our environmental and energy law-related courses are taught by leading scholars on environmental and land use issues.
-Courses examine national, state, and international issues raised by increasing environmental pollution, problems of unchecked urban growth, and the utilization of natural resources, and provide the fundamental ethical, legal, and policy perspectives that underlie these issues.
+Courses examine national, state, and international issues and provide the fundamental ethical, legal, and policy perspectives that underlie them.
 Advanced courses deal primarily with the financing and development of real property, and with issues of land use and environmental law.

 “I love seeing students’ eyes open and horizons expand as they engage in the wide range of exciting externships the Bay Area offers.
 And our new Environmental Law Student and Alumni Society is providing a much-needed bridge between our students and experienced alums who have proven eager to help law students transition into the world of practice.”